martinBDev/Programming-Languages-Design/README.md

 ### MAPL
 Visual IDE for the MAPL virtual machine.
 Academic tool to asist in the implementation of programming languages.
-Implemented by Raul Izquierdo (raul@uniovi.es), professor at University of Ovieddo.
+Implemented by Raul Izquierdo (raul@uniovi.es), professor at University of Oviedo.

 ## ✍️ About The Project